The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 AI more accessible:

-Start with lower-cost, high-impact AI applications (e.g., automated
+- Prioritization: Start with lower-cost, high-impact AI applications

-grading for certain subjects, open-source adaptive learning platforms).
+(e.g., automated grading for certain subjects, open-source adaptive

-Actively pursue government grants (e.g., E-rate for internet
+- Seek Funding: Actively pursue government grants (e.g., E-rate

 - Open-Source & Free